William Halsey (judge)

 William Halsey (died after 1672) was a politician, soldier and judge in seventeenth-century Ireland.
 He was Mayor of Waterford, a member of each of the three Protectorate Parliaments, and the last Chief Justice of Munster.

+Biography

 Little seems to be known of his origins or his early life: he developed close links with the city of Waterford, but apparently only in adult life.
 He is first heard of as a captain in the Cromwellian Army.
-After the triumph of the Cromwellian cause in Ireland in 1650-51 he was awarded several confiscated Royalist estates.
+After the triumph of the Cromwellian cause in Ireland in 1650–51 he was awarded several confiscated Royalist estates, although his right to the former Esmonde lands in Wexford was disputed.
 He became a substantial landowner in County Tipperary and County Kilkenny; later he moved to Waterford.
 He became prominent in the public life of Waterford city, and served as its Mayor in 1661-2.
 As Mayor, he is on record as having conducted an inquiry in 1661 into the condition of the city Lazar house (leper house).